ABORIGINAL CULTURAL EXPERIENCES

 Key activities included in the Cultural Experience

-Fire Lighting – Visitors have an opportunity to participate in the ancient craft of lighting a fire by rubbing two extraordinary stick together and be fascinated by the story describing the two sticks.
+craft of lighting a fire by using two sticks and be fascinated by the story behind it.

 After the hands on activities, visitors then have an opportunity to look through the Aboriginal Art Gallery to purchase souvenirs along with authentic didgeridoos and artwork.